 Solo at the Creek in April

 April 5, 2023 Creek Pasture campground, note, all photos on this trip taken with my iPhone 14 Pro.
 I had my full frame camera, but my pack was too heavy already.
-I also have a couple hours of video, which I will edit and post later.
+I also have a couple hours of video boiled down to 19 minutes here:

 I left home Sunday at 1pm and drove to Farewell Bend campground arriving at dusk.
 I passed a couple campgrounds in the Blue mountains because they were either too expensive (Emigrant Springs) or closed In winter (Hilgard Junction State Park).
 Farewell Bend is all closed except the $33 electric loop.
 I slept until 9:30.